 The Committee was formed on 1 April 2017 and will continue until the end of March 2019.

-Read the Committee’s working terms of reference (Word).
-These are subject to review when the Committee’s membership is complete.
+Read the Committee’s draft terms of reference (Word).
+These are subject to review when the Committee’s new members meet.

 Disability Advisory Committee members